-The file list displays information about the files that will be saved in the Zip2Go archive.
-You can also select files that you want, and deselect files that you do not want to include in the compressed file.
-For this tutorial, keep the default settings.
+The File Options page displays information about the files that will be saved in the Zip2Go archive.
+Select the file types that you want include and deselect file types that you do not want to include in the compressed file.
+You can also remove specific files from the archive.
+For this tutorial, keep the default settings and files selected.